mikelove/eurobioc2015/index.md

 <img src="figures/geu_other.png">

 * Missing k-mers cause same problem as missing fragments for a model which does not expect coverage drop-out
-* For 5,700 transcripts: 136, 562, 577, 548, 614 false positives
+* More examples in supp slides
-of differential expression across sequencing center
+* Out of 5,700 tx: 136, 562, 577, 548, 614 false positives of DE

 ---